688 - Pinball - live

 So half of the state pinball tax revenue came from King County.

-and then put a device that stopped the machine from recording payment.
+So owners looked at ways to cheat. on reported earnings and one way was to drill a hole and then put a device that stopped the machine from recording payment.

 So they'd put something in there that would stop the coin counting.
+Coin counter, right.

-Owners also skimmed off-profit using a key that let them operate the game without a coin.
+Owners also skimmed off profit using a key that let them operate the game without a coin.

 This was called milking.